virtualsquare/virtualsquare.github.io/tutorials/vde_vm.md

 ## Join User-Mode-Linux machines to VDE networks

-The command line parameter to create a VDE virtual interface of a User-Mode Linux machine is: `eth`n`=vde,`VNL.
+The command line parameter to create a VDE virtual interface of a User-Mode Linux machine is:

+**eth** *n* **=vde,** *VNL*.

 For example:
-`eth0=vde:///tmp/mysw` create the virtual interface eth0 connected to the switch `/tmp/mysw`
+`eth0=vde,vde:///tmp/mysw` creates the virtual interface eth0 connected to the switch `/tmp/mysw`

-Attention: User-Mode Linux uses the static version of the VDE plug.
-So it uses the version of VDE available when the User-Mode
-Linux kernel was compiled.
-So, the version currently available as Debian package uses VDE version 2, so only pathname can be used as VNL, e.g. `eth0=vde:///tmp/mysw`.
-As soon as vdeplug4 is entering in Debian SID, User-Mode Linux will be automatically updated at its first rebuild.
+Note: User-Mode Linux uses the static version of the VDE plug.
+So it uses the version of VDE available when the User-Mode Linux kernel was compiled.
+Debian Buster(10) or earlier use VDE version 2, so only a pathname can be used as a VNL, e.g. `eth0=vde,/tmp/mysw`.
+Debian Bullseye and later versions already support VDEplug4 and its full VNL syntax.

 ### install User-Mode Linux